|30 Year Fixed FHA Loan||3.26%||3.33%|

 Since 1934, the Federal Housing Authority (FHA) has insured mortgage loans through FHA-approved lenders for qualifying Americans all over the United States.
 Working under the umbrella of the Department of Housing and Urban Development (HUD), the FHA has insured more than 45 million mortgage loans in the past eight decades.

 An FHA loan provides an alternative for first-time homebuyers, as well as those who may not have top-notch credit.
-When compared to other types of home loan options, an FHA-insured mortgage delivers many benefits, while also including a few considerations.
+When compared to other types of home loan options, an FHA-insured mortgage delivers many benefits and some additional considerations.

 What is an FHA Loan?